'Never too late to start over': United Way's Level Up helps clients to financial stability

-HIGHLAND — Sunday’s graduates of United Way of Northwest Indiana’s Level Up program stepped onto a stage to receive congratulations and a gentle reminder: This is only the beginning.
+HIGHLAND — Graduates of United Way of Northwest Indiana’s Level Up program stepped onto a stage to receive congratulations and a gentle reminder: This is only the beginning.

 “Keep on pushing and leveling up,” Rafael Swift of Hammond told them.
 “It does not stop.”